 Drill Press Operators and Asbestos Exposure

-Asbestos was considered the perfect material for constructing machine parts and assembly components.
-It was inexpensive, light-weight and readily available.
-Asbestos was also fire-retardant, thermally inert and non-corrosive.
-This made asbestos ideally suited as an insulator in high-heat and flammable applications.
+Asbestos was considered the perfect material for constructing machine parts and assembly components because it is inexpensive, light-weight and readily available.
+Asbestos is also fire-retardant, heat-resistant and non-corrosive.
+It was an ideal insulator in high-heat and flammable applications.

 Today, many drill press operators and other exposed workers suffer life-threatening diseases caused by asbestos exposure.

 Drill Press Operators Were Unknowingly Exposed

 Drill press operation released vast quantities of raw asbestos particles into the air and left behind mounds of asbestos-laden metal filings and shavings.
 Sadly, drill press operators unknowingly inhaled or ingested asbestos daily.